-An adult convicted of a first offense DUI in Oklahoma must pay a doubled fine if there was a minor in the vehicle at the time of the offense.
+An adult who’s convicted of a first-offense DUI in Oklahoma must pay a doubled fine if there was a minor in the vehicle at the time of the offense.
 (Having a minor in a vehicle while driving under the influence could also lead to other criminal charges.)

-Aggravated DUI.
 If the driver’s blood alcohol concentration (BAC) was .15% or more, the first-offense penalties will also include at least one year of supervision and periodic testing (plus expenses) and required use of an ignition interlock device (IID) for at least 90 days.

-The court reports all DUI convictions and deferred prosecutions to the Oklahoma Department of Public Safety.
+The court reports all DUI convictions to the Oklahoma Department of Public Safety.
 For most first-offense DUIs, the Department will disqualify a person from driving for 180 days.

 The licensee will not be eligible for license reinstatement until all court-ordered treatment requirements have been fulfilled.